WallarooLabs/blog.wallaroolabs.com/content/post/mnist-example.md

 - start the Wallaroo application from within its directory: `PYTHONPATH=:.:../../../machida/ ../../../machida/build/machida --application-module digits --in 127.0.0.1:8002 --out 127.0.0.1:7002 --metrics 127.0.0.1:5001 --control 127.0.0.1:6000 --data 127.0.0.1:6001 --worker-name worker1 --external 127.0.0.1:5050 --cluster-initializer --ponythreads=1`
 - send our files to Wallaroo via our sender: `python sender.py`

+This will send the entire MNIST dataset to the Wallaroo application, and will send the encoded output classifications to the `nc` program.

 ## Next steps

 There are obvious limitations to this basic example.
 For instance, there is no partitioning.
 And we of course realize that MNIST isn't a useful dataset beyond examples.
 A lot of extra functionality can be added to production-level code, but for the purpose of illustrating how to run scikit-learn algorithms in Wallaroo, we preferred to narrow the focus and reduce distractions.

 If you’d like to see the full code, its available on [GitHub](https://github.com/WallarooLabs/wallaroo_blog_examples/tree/master/sklearn-example).
 If you would like to ask us more in-depth technical questions, or if you have any suggestions, please get in touch via [our mailing list](https://groups.io/g/wallaroo) or [our IRC channel](https://webchat.freenode.net/?channels=#wallaroo).

+## Check It Out

+If you're interested in running this application yourself, take a look at the [Wallaroo documentation](https://docs.wallaroolabs.com) and the [Full source code](https://github.com/WallarooLabs/wallaroo_blog_examples/tree/master/sklearn-example).
+You'll find instructions on setting up Wallaroo and running applications.
+And take a look at our [community page](https://www.wallaroolabs.com/community) to sign up for our mailing list or join our IRC channel to ask any question you may have.

+You can also watch this video to see Wallaroo in action.
+Our VP of Engineering walks you through the concepts that were covered in this blog post using our Python API and then shows the word count application scaling by adding new workers to the cluster.

+<iframe src="https://player.vimeo.com/video/234753585" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

+Our Python API is new, and we are looking at ways to improve it.
+We have a lot of ideas of our own, but if you have any ideas, we would love to hear from you.
+Please don’t hesitate to get in touch with us through [our mailing list](https://groups.io/g/wallaroo) or [our IRC channel](https://webchat.freenode.net/?channels=#wallaroo).
+We also have a short (30 seconds) [survey](https://wallaroolabs.typeform.com/to/PkC7iT?source=blog) that will help us learn more about the people who are interested in using the Go API, so if that's you then I'd encourage you to go fill it out.

+We built Wallaroo to help people create applications without getting bogged down in the hard parts of distributed systems.
+We hope you'll take a look at our [GitHub repository](https://github.com/wallaroolabs/wallaroo) and get to know Wallaroo to see if it can help you with the problems you're trying to solve.
+And we hope to hear back from you about the great things you've done with it.